Virginia Tech® home

 Inclusive Practices

-• Funding is available for sport clubs or members that need sport-specific accommodations.
+• Funding is available for sport clubs or members that need sport-specific accommodations

 • Venture Out has several elements on the challenge course that can accommodate participants with disabilities